morganmueller/Internet-Geographies/tutorials_guides/Exercises/week_03_excercises.md

 5. Create a function that reverses the following string `As the Zapatistas might say, let us approach the internet at the speed of dreams`.

-6. Retur only the even numbers from the following array
+6. Return only the even numbers from the following array
 ```js
 let onlyEven = [1, 2, 3,  4, 8, 16,  21, 45, 22, -12, 0, 53];
 ```